Yandex Cloud

 Some PostgreSQL settings depend on the storage size.

-If you have set up the storage size to increase within the maintenance window, set up a schedule for the maintenance window.
+If you have configured storage scaling during a maintenance window, set the maintenance schedule.

-• DB name.
+• Database name.
 The name must be unique within the folder.

 The database name may contain Latin letters, numbers, underscores, and hyphens.
 The name may be up to 63 characters long.
 The names postgres, template0, and template1 are reserved for Managed Service for PostgreSQL.
 You cannot create databases with these names.

-• DB owner username.
-By default, the new user is assigned 50 connections to each host in the cluster.
-You can change the allowed number of connections using the Conn limit setting.
+• Database owner username.
+By default, the system allocates 50 connections per cluster host to a new user.
+You can change the maximum number of connections using the Conn limit setting.

 The username may contain Latin letters, numbers, hyphens, and underscores but must begin with a letter (except the pg_ combination), number, or underscore.
 The name may be up to 63 characters long.